-EACompany.
-A mixed-voice show choir that studies performance technique and repertoire of theatrical (staged) styles of accompanied and a cappella vocal music.
+EACompany, A mixed-voice show choir that studies performance technique and repertoire of theatrical (staged) styles of accompanied and a cappella vocal music.
 Study focuses on choreographed performance in musical theatre styles, including contemporary popular, rock, and jazz genres.
 Prepares for participation and performance in Fall Sing and Spring Sing concerts.
 Admittance by audition and director permission.

-A Cappella Choir I 2 credits Offered every fall and spring semester performs accompanied and a cappella choral literature of all musical periods.
+MUS 136 A Cappella Choir I

+Mixed choral ensemble that explores and performs accompanied and a cappella choral literature of all musical periods.
 This is the College's flagship vocal ensemble - a touring choir that acts as a musical ambassador to represent the college and surrounding community.
 Focus on literature for Fall Sing, Festival of Carols, Handel's Messiah, and Spring Sing concerts along with tours and other outreach events.
 Admittance by audition and director permission.